 To say that we entertain a lot is quite an understatement.
 I don’t know if it is because I enjoy cooking so much or it is because of my husband’s absolute love for parties, we but seem to have some group coming over to eat at our house every month, sometimes even more often.
 As I have learned to cook more varieties of recipes, I have a nice repertoire of tried and true recipes that I mix in with some new ones to keep things interesting.

 It shouldn’t surprise me that these Barefoot Contessa stuffed mushrooms are one of those top party foods I can always rely on to be enjoyed by our friends and families.
 With plenty of cheesy sausage stuffing, these stuffed mushrooms make a great appetizer or snack.
 I even stuffed some large portobellos and ate them for lunch!

-Best mushrooms for stuffed mushrooms
+Best mushrooms for stuffing

 I love LOVE mushrooms, in all forms and in all dishes.
 From shiitake to oyster to cremini and everything in between, I eat them all.
 But when it comes to stuffed mushrooms, only one mushroom reigns supreme.

 The baby bella mushroom (also known as the cremini mushroom) is the best mushroom to use for stuffed mushrooms.
 They are large and make the perfect edible vessel for you to stuff with whatever you like.
 If you let baby bellas mature even more, they grow to the size of the large portabella mushroom.